hackatbrown/docker-starter/1-images.md

 `docker run postgres`

 which will run the Postgres image on your machine.
+If you get an error in the terminal saying that you must specify POSTGRES_PASSWORD, you can run

+`docker run -e POSTGRES_PASSWORD=mypassword -d postgres`

+where you would replace mypassword with a password of your choice.
 Now, on a different terminal, run the following command:

 `docker ps`